fedora-infra/fedmsg/doc/FAQ.rst

         error: command 'swig' failed with exit status 1 ...

-    This happens because the ``M2Crypto`` dependency of fedmsg requires the non-Python package ``swig`` during it's compilation process.
+    This happens because the M2Crypto dependency of fedmsg requires the non-Python package "swig" during it's compilation process.
 Since this can't be readily expressed from within the Python ecosystem, the setup script (unfortunately) just assumes that it's present.

     The easiest way to avoid this problem is to install fedmsg using your system package manager (*e.g.*, ``dnf install fedmsg``).
-This is the recommended way to get fedmsg and has a much higher chance of working (if it doesn't, then the package is likely broken, and the maintainer(s) will want to know about that).
+This is the recommended way to get fedmsg and has a much higher chance of working.
+(If it doesn't, then the package is likely broken, and the maintainer(s) will want to know about that.)

-    If you have a specific reason to want to install fedmsg from source, then installing ``M2Crypto`` with you system package manager (the package is likely called something along the lines of ``python-m2crypto``) should satisfy the requirement and allow fedmsg to successfully install.
-If you're unlucky and your distro doesn't have a packaged version of ``M2Crypto``, then installing ``swig`` (which is just called plain ``swig`` in most package repositories) should allow ``pip`` to successfully build ``M2Crypto`` itself during the installation of fedmsg.
+    If you have a specific reason to want to install fedmsg from source, then installing M2Crypto with you system package manager (the package is likely called something along the lines of ``python-m2crypto``) should satisfy the requirement and allow fedmsg to successfully install.
+If you're unlucky and your distro doesn't have a packaged version of M2Crypto, then installing swig (which is just called plain ``swig`` in most package repositories) should allow M2Crypto to build successfully.